PLK2/Security-Atlas/03-Case-Study-Bitcoin-Multisig.md

 <img src="_utilities/case-study-bitcoin-multisig-1.jpg" alt="map" title="map" />
 </p>

-It gets even more convoluted when the attributes are turned on.
-But imagine trying to do this in your head or on a piece of notebook paper.
+It gets even more convoluted when the attributes are turned on; imagine trying to do this in your head or on a piece of notebook paper.
 <p align="center">
 <img src="_utilities/case-study-bitcoin-multisig-2.jpg" alt="map" title="map" />
 </p>